kadjei23/ticket-lifecycle/README.md

 <img src="https://i.imgur.com/qHs3tpn.png" height="80%" width="80%" alt="Ticket Tab"/>

-We are then going to log in to our osTicket system but log in pretending to be an agent.
+We are then going to log in to our osTicket system but log in pretending to be an agent to see what it'slike to deal with a ticket that comes through.

 <img src="https://i.imgur.com/K609JFO.png" height="80%" width="80%" alt="Agent Log in"/>

+Fitstly we are going to observe and set some of the settings regarding which ticket is most important by setting the SLA.